 My aim was to keep the tranquil feel of the scene while adding contrast and making the photo more interesting to look at.
 This is what I wanted to do to achieve that:

 • Add contrast to compensate for the flat light.

 • Bring out the textures of the cliffs to emphasize the contrast with the smooth sea.

 • Make the sky darker.

-An advantage of this type of thinking is that it help stop you over-processing photos.
-It gives you an end point to work towards.
+An advantage of this type of thinking is that it helps stop you from over-processing photos.
+It gives you an endpoint to work towards.

 Of course, if you reach that point and see a way to improve the photo, then feel free to explore other possibilities.
 But it’s useful to have goals in mind, and know when you’ve achieved them.
 You’ll get much better results than the photographer who pushes sliders around without purpose.